cwalter-at/freemodbus/demo/STR71XGCC/README.txt

 Current language:  auto; currently c
 (gdb)

 Now you are ready to start or debug the application.
-If you wan't to  test your system simply enter 'continue' at the prompt.
+If you want to  test your system simply enter 'continue' at the prompt.
 Now start  the  Modbus test application [1] from the 'demo.sh' or 'demo.bat' shell  script.
 You should see the following output.